prpole/dissertation/chapter2/main.md

 Anthropocenic---is in his vision of a more ecological human species-being for the future.

-London's concept of an ecological species-being developed mostly in the final years of his life, and so it is no surprise that the most paradigmatic statement appears in *The Acorn-Planter --- A California Forest Play*, a play written and published (but never performed) in 1916, the year before his
+London mostly developed his concept of an ecological species-being in the final years of his life, and so it is no surprise that the most paradigmatic statement appears in *The Acorn-Planter --- A California Forest Play*, a play written and published (but never performed) in 1916, the year before his